SmartAgentProtocol/SmartAgents/SmartAgentImprovementProposals(SIPs).md

 - SIP #5 Defines prompt for Staking tokens using Lido's tool set.

-## Smart Agent Improvement Proposals Concepts

 - SIP #6 Defines prompt for paying user for their data using Rainfall's protocol.

 - SIP #7 Defines prompt for generating images with Stable Diffusion.

+- SIP #8 Defines prompt for writting related tasks with Falcon LLM.

+- SIP #9 Defines prompt for creating a To Do List.

+- SIP #10 Define prompt for writing a press release.

+- SIP #11 Define prompt for writing a resume.

+- SIP #12 Define prompt for writing a blog post.

+## Smart Agent Improvement Proposals Concepts

-- SIP #8 Define prompt for coding a website.
+- SIP #13 Define prompt for coding a function.

-- SIP #9 Define prompt creating a NFT.
+- SIP #14 Define prompt creating a NFT.

-- SIP #10 Define prompt for finding info on an NFT.
+- SIP #15 Define prompt for finding info on an NFT.

-- SIP #11 Define prompt audit this code for known bugs.
+- SIP #16 Define prompt audit this code for known bugs.

-- SIP #12 Define prompt for Degen mode : )
+- SIP #17 Define prompt for Degen mode : )

-- SIP #13 Define prompt for starting YouAI.AI style survey to personalize the Smart Agent LLM.
+- SIP #18 Define prompt for starting YouAI.AI style survey to personalize the Smart Agent LLM.

-- SIP #14 Define prompt for registering a Ethereum Name Service.
+- SIP #19 Define prompt for registering a Ethereum Name Service.

-- SIP #15 Define prompt for registering a FIO crypto handle.
+- SIP #20 Define prompt for registering a FIO crypto handle.